gravitational/teleport/docs/testplan.md

 - [ ] Verify there is no `Add Application` button in Applications view
 - [ ] Verify only `Nodes` and `Apps` are listed under `options` button in `Manage Clusters`

-Add the following resource under `spec.allow.rules` to enable read access to the audit log:
+Add the following under `spec.allow.rules` to enable read access to the audit log:
 ```
   - resources:
       - event